Napa Wineries You Can Walk To | Local Wally's Napa Tourist Guide | Yountville Mile of Wineries

 Wine Tasting Without Driving in Napa

 What do you do when you're in Napa and you don't have a car, can't afford a driver or tour, but still a day of wine tasting?
 Simple.
-You put on your sneakers and and visit the wineries of Yountville.
-That's right, no driving, no risk of getting pulled over, it's a side of Napa just waiting to be discovered.
+You put on your sneakers and and visit the tasting rooms of Yountville, Napa Valley’s quaintest little town.
+That's right, no driving, no risk of getting pulled over, it’s a great solution for getting a taste of Napa without driving.